 How can I request to start a Petition for Reinstatement or request a Reduction in Penalty?

-You can request a Petition for Reinstatement or Reduction in Penalty in one of two ways:
+You can request a Petition for Reinstatement or Reduction in Penalty by sending a written request and supporting documentation to:

 What will I need to submit for a Petition for Reinstatement or Reduction on Penalty?